AnimosWorkshop/Sor-Vault/Mechanics/Combat/Armor Rules.md

 - Breakage 0 - None.
 The armor is perfectly fine.
 - Breakage 1 - 10% of the original price of the armor.
 The armor shows a minor decrease in performance.
 - Breakage 2 - 20% of the original price of the armor.
 The armor shows a major decrease in performance.
 - Breakage 3 - The armor cannot be repaired.
 The armor is broken, and cannot be used effectively, meaning that your proficiency with it does not apply.
-The armor also does not have any of the properties it normally does, including upgrades.
+The armor also does not have any of the properties and traits it normally does, including upgrades.